AlexS4v/PiwaBot/index.md

 ## Alert!

 PiwaBot is currently offline!
-It will remain offline as long as the osu servers! won't be back online.
+It will remain offline as long as the osu! servers won't be back online.

 ## Introduction